rubenhortas/python_examples/data_structures_and_algorithms/data_structures/queues/queues.md

 Elements are appended to the rear and evicted from the front, maintaining strict execution order.

-* **Underlying Implementations:** Circular arrays / ring buffers, doubly linked lists, or two-stack array abstractions.
+* **Underlying Implementations:** Circular arrays/ring buffers, doubly linked lists, or two-stack array abstractions.
 * **Complexity:**
 * Enqueue (Push): O (1)
 * Dequeue (Pop): O (1)